Overwhelmed trying to choose exactly how to launch your online store?

 There are a myriad other “bolt-on” solutions that you can add to an existing website.
 These solutions are dying out because they don’t have the convenience of the PayPal button and they still don’t integrate completely into your existing website.

 That said, you can do whatever you want with them.
-Here’s a couple options.
+Here are a couple of options.

 0% Convenience // 100% Control